BigJammes/Sylvania-Info/content/Sylvania!/Other Parties/Bound by Blood.md

 (Male Half-Orc Barbarian): A brawny warrior with a surprisingly gentle demeanor.
 He collects shards of ancient relics as good luck charms.

 # **Erynn**
- (Nonbinary Human Wizard): A scholar obsessed with the arcane mysteries of Essia.
+ (Male Human Wizard): A scholar obsessed with the arcane mysteries of Essia.
 Their cloak is embroidered with runes that glow faintly in the dark.